Let’s be real with each other, lady:

 Here we go!

-I’ve learnt when it comes to finding your perfect mentor, there are some critical questions I MUST ask myself first.
+BTW: I’ve learnt when it comes to finding your perfect mentor, there are some critical questions I MUST ask myself first.
 Spending a little time thinking through and journalling my responses to these questions has saved me buckets of time, money and frustration.
 And of course, I’m happy to share the exact questions I ask with you!
-Grab your copy of my ‘Before The Mentor’ Checklist: 11 Questions To Discover Exactly What You Need now!
+Grab your copy of my ‘Before The Mentor’ Checklist: 11 Questions To Discover Exactly What You Need Now!

 The first sign of a great mentor: I find their work and content captivating.